alexparkinson1/CV/README.md

 An intense 12 week web development course.
 Challenging yet immensely fun, I believe that I have gained the skills to begin my career as a junior developer and continue with my passion for code.
 We learnt how to programme using Object Orientated Design and Test Driven Development, also many technologies including:
 - Sinatra, Datamapper, PostgreSQL
-- API's
+- APIs
 - Git
-- Ruby, Rails, HTML, CSS, Javascript, jQuery, Node.js, Angular,js
+- Ruby, Rails, HTML, CSS, Javascript, jQuery, Node.js, Angular.js
 - Rspec, Jasmine, Capybara, Cucumber, Protractor

 #### College